courselabs/kubernetes/labs/statefulsets/README.md

 </details><br/>

-> The internal Service returns all Pod IPs, but each Pod also has it's own DNS entry using the name of the Pod `-0`, `-1` etc.
+> The internal Service returns all Pod IPs, but each Pod also has its own DNS entry using the name of the Pod `-0`, `-1` etc.

 This app has LoadBalancer and NodePort Services with the same Pod selector.
 These make the app available externally and they load-balance requests in the usual way.